OleksiiKovalov/Cells-calculator/README.md

 * calculating the resulting percentage of alive cells presented on a given image (for *lsm* images only).
 To perform calculations, the application uses a unique model developed from scratch for this exactly project.

+## Get the CellsCalculator app

+Should you want to try the CellsCalulator application, follow the guidelines below:
+1. On project's GitHub main page, search for **Releases** section in the right menu;
+2. Click on the latest release available;
+3. In the opened release window, go to **Assets** section at the bottom and click on **CellsCalculator.zip** file archive;
+4. Wait until the archive is completely loaded and then unpack it;
+5. Enter the automatically created **CellsCalculator** folder and run the **main.exe** file.
+6. Enjoy the application!

+Remember: it is forbidden to rename or change location of ANY elements within the **CellsCalculator** directory, as it may badly influence the application behaviour, up to its full crash with unpredictable errors on the way.
+Please, note that the application does require the *model* folder with *best_m.onnx* file in it in order to calculate cells and work correctly in general.

 ## Model design
 The model can be divided into 2 separated submodels:
 * Nuclei counter - counts the number of stained nuclei;